We have hired for our summer apprenticeship. We will consider applications again in August for an fall session.

-Farmers on the Rise Youth Apprenticeship is designed for individuals aged 13 years old to summer after high school graduation (school grades 7th - 12th), who are seeking to develop agricultural and workforce skills.
+Farmers on the Rise Youth Apprenticeship is designed for individuals aged 13 years old to summer after high school graduation (school grades 7th - 12th),

 Taught by farmers, this apprenticeship is perfect for someone considering a career in food production or local food systems.